Matej199229/ELKStack-Project/ElkStack-Project-README.md

 _Locate the time frame in the last 7 days with the most amount of bytes (activity)._

 2022-04-03 21:00 15,709 bytes.
-The thing that is starnge here is that ALL of this activity came from one single user apparently.
+The thing that is strange here is that ALL of this activity came from a single user apparently and it was the largest activity by bytes out of ALL of them.

 _What is the timestamp for this event?_